§ 22.1-254.2. Testing for high school equivalency; eligibility; guidelines.

-A. The Board of Education shall establish a program of testing for general educational development (GED) through which persons may earn a high school equivalency certificate or a diploma as provided in subsection F of § 22.1-253.13:4.
+A. The Board of Education shall establish a program of testing for high school equivalency through which a person may pass a high school equivalency examination approved by the Board of Education through which persons may earn a high school equivalency certificate or may earn a diploma as provided in subsection F of § 22.1-253.13:4.
 The following persons may participate in the testing program:

 1. Persons who are at least 18 years of age and not enrolled in public school or not otherwise meeting the school attendance requirements set forth in § 22.1-254;

 2. Persons 16 years of age or older who have been instructed by their parents in their home pursuant to § 22.1-254.1 and who have completed such home school instruction;

 3. Persons who have been excused from school attendance pursuant to subsections B and D of § 22.1-254;

 4. Persons for whom an individual student alternative education plan has been granted pursuant to subsection E of § 22.1-254;